 Before you get your replacement or renewed license, you need to undergo an eye test and have your fingerprints taken.
 You can either have an eye-test administered by the driving test center, or have your own optician conduct this and submit the form at the test center.
 You do not need to take a South African driving test.

-The driver’s license costs in South Africa South African drivers license and how long it’ll take varies from province to province, although around four to six weeks is a rough estimate.
+The driver’s license costs in South Africa and how long it’ll take varies from province to province.
+Four to six weeks is a rough estimate.

 South African driver’s license types